msppstata/quant1/01-Intro-to-STATA.md

 - Professors will require it
 - Helps you stay organized
 - Helps you recover from mistakes
 - Is a way of saving your work
-- Saves you typing
+- Allows you to move your work

 Comments can help you stay organized
 - Comments are text in your do-file that are not executed by Stata.
 - Comment lines begin with `*`
 - Comment sections (multiple lines) begin with `/*` and end with `*/`
+- COMMENTS ARE IMPORTANT

 ## Stata File Types